qiyunlab/binarena/README.md

 For high responsiveness, BinaRena automatically caches images around the current viewport, so that it could immediately bring you to the destination when you move or zoom.
 BinaRena uses either of two mechanisms to achieve this: For browsers that support [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas), BinaRena uses this technology to cache images in a separate thread so that it won't block the UI.
 For others, BinaRena scavenges [idle time](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) in the main thread to cache images, which could lag the graphics a little bit.

 So which browsers support this technology?
 As of 2022, Chrome does, out-of-the-box, therefore you get the highest FPS when you run BinaRena in Chrome.
+So does Edge.
 Firefox has support but you need to manually turn it on, by enabling `gfx.offscreencanvas.enabled` in `about:config` (see [details](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas)).
 If you are too scared of this setting, just leave as is.
+Safari does not support this.

 If this causes any problem, you may comment out the code under "check offscreen canvas support" in [static/js/main.js](static/js/main.js) to disable OffscreenCanvas (even if the browser supports it).

 **BinaRena doesn't display graphics in my browser?**

 We haven't experienced this scenario in any modern browser.
 But just in case your browser is highly customized or restricted...
 See if the previous answer helps you.
 If not, you will need to install a clean browser.

+**BinaRena is sometimes smooth but sometimes clumsy?**

+BinaRena can become clumsy when the dataset is large and when you are making frequent operations on the graph, such that the background caching process (see above) hasn't completed.
+This won't break anything.
+Wait for a few seconds and you will find it smooth.

+### Plotting

 **How to precisely control the size of the plot?**